afsalthaj/afsalthaj.github.io/src/content/blog/transforming-data-engineering-with-golem-timeline.md

 ### The Final Workflow

-This is the current state of the execution plan when you instantiate a golem-timeline job.
+This is the current state of the execution plan when you instantiate a durable-timeline-analytics job.
 Here you can see the worker information from which you can access the final result, as well as the leaf worker to which you will need to send the events to.

 1. Kick off event feeder — a simple Pulsar consumer sending the events to event processors
 2. The job keeps running.
 The event processors continuously stream